-Once the unit has been thoroughly cleaned as outlined and checked with the maintenance team using the original 'Move In/Move Out" Form, the amount of deposit to be refunded will be determined by the Columbia Lead Housing Coordinator or his/her designee.
+Once the unit has been thoroughly cleaned as outlined and checked with the maintenance team using the original 'Move In/Move Out" Form, the amount of deposit to be refunded will be determined by the Columbia Business Office personnel.
 The remaining deposit refund check will be sent to the resident at the forwarding address given to the Business Office upon move-out.